Mattbusel/Mattbusel/README.md

 My work bridges Rust-native performance with large-scale model architecture.
 I design inference pipelines, latency-adaptive schedulers, and LLM optimization frameworks that push models closer to real-time intelligence.

-Before Rust, I worked primarily in Python, building ML pipelines for finance, signal modeling, and context-aware AGI prototypes.
+Before Rust, I worked primarily in Python, building ML pipelines for finance, and signal modeling.
 That foundation in data and systems design evolved into Tensorust, where I now focus on production-grade Rust tools for high-performance inference.

 Featured Projects